CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Tubeless

-Tubeless tires are becoming increasingly popular.
+Tubeless tires are becoming increasingly popular (feel free to check out the best ones here).
 They do not use an inner tube like standard clinchers.

 Instead, they use a tubeless tire that ensures the air won’t leak when the rims are tubeless-ready.